ULHPC/tutorials/advanced/EasyBuild/README.md

     This is EasyBuild 1.10.0 (framework: 1.10.0, easyblocks: 1.10.0) on host gaia-59.

-Get help on the EasyBuild option flags:
+To get help on the EasyBuild options, use the `-h` or `-H` option flags:

     $> eb -h
     $> eb -H